SDM-TIB/DeTrusty/README.md

 1. inside the container: run `create_rdfmts.py -s /DeTrusty/Config/endpoints.txt`
 1. once it is done collecting the source descriptions, restart the container

-## DeTrusty Interface
-DeTrusty can be queried using your favorite browser.
-DeTrusty makes use of YASGUI which is accessible at `/sparql`.
-If you started the container as above, the full URL is `localhost:5000/sparql`.

 ## DeTrusty API
 You can use DeTrusty by making POST requests to its API.
 In the following, the different API calls are described.